Welcome to the Department of Physics!

 As spelled out in our mission statement, our department seeks to provide an outstanding and distinctive education to our undergraduate and graduate students, while also maintaining a broad, vibrant research program as we attempt to answer some of the most fundamental questions in nature.

 The Department does research in a number of exciting areas including Atomic, Astrophysics, Condensed Matter, Nuclear, and High Energy Physics.
-This research is carried out by nearly 40 teaching and research faculty members along with 100+ graduate students, as well as other research faculty and staff.
+This research is carried out by 44 tenure and tenure track faculty members members along with 100+ graduate students, as well as additional research faculty, postdoctoral research associates, and technical staff.
 Our research is collaborative, interdisciplinary, and highly international.
 Notre Dame physicists are active in collaborations around the globe, including particle physics at CERN, nuclear physics in Japan, condensed matter experiments in France and Switzerland, and telescope observing in South America.
 We also host many visitors from abroad that come to Notre Dame to work with our faculty and take advantage of the Department’s excellent research facilities.

 Graduate students are the “life blood” of every physics department and the Department has a strong Ph.D. program that focuses on both the academic and professional development of our students.
 Our graduate curriculum comprises two years of coursework that provides a broad education in the major topics in physics followed by in-depth coverage of the student’s area of interest.
 We work closely with each student to match their research interests with the appropriate advisor, and the Department ensures that students receive mentoring from a group of faculty members throughout their graduate career.
 There is a great deal of flexibility in the graduate program.
 A number of our students work on cross-disciplinary research.